unparalleled-js/docs-1/docs/api-mgmt/custom-domain.md

 ## Certificate for TLS

 When you use Workato’s API platform, the default domain is workato.com.
-If you add a custom domain, Workato manages certificates for your API collections to enabled HTTPS for your custom domain.
+If you add a custom domain, Workato manages certificates for your API collections to enable HTTPS for your custom domain.
 New certificates are created automatically when you add a custom domain.
 These certificates will automatically renew one month before they expire.
 Workato uses [Let’s Encrypt](https://letsencrypt.org/) to create and manage certificates for your APIs.

 ::: tip
 The original API endpoint will continue to work in parallel with your custom domain.